scriptpapi/MPGS-Integration-Guides-and-Samples/docs/direct.md

 A sample response can be found [here](https://github.com/Mastercard-MEA/MPGS-Integration-Guides-and-Samples/blob/main/docs/response-sample/initiate-authentication-api.json).

-## Third Step: Authenticate Payer with 3DS
+## Fourth Step: Authenticate Payer with 3DS
 After you have sent the API request for the Second Step, just simply make this request next:

 **Request:**